mlsquared/fling/README.md

 as the relay for further communications between Joe's cell phone and Bob's TV.
 Once communications is established via the relay, Joe's can communicate at higher bitrate to Bob's TV in order to make API calls such as "play this URL."

+## Promiscuous Services

+SRS is promiscuous.  *Fling* is a double entendre in the same mode.

+SRS is promiscuous in that makes services available with zero prior affiliation the service and the requstor and it does so without requiring any exchange of any form of identification.
+This does not make sense for many types of services, but it does not have to.
+Do not use promiscuous services if they are inappropriate.
+Promiscuous services may be promiscuous, but this does not imply lack of consent.
+The device offering the service does so intentionally.
+The device communicating with the service does so intentionally.

+This does not mean that the two parties consent without information.
+Promiscuous services may still make decisions based on policy.
+Policy decisions may be made based on policy inputs that are inferred rather than explicitly provided by the user.
+Such policy inputs may include inferring proximity between the two parties, or inferring relative location or inferring the presence of intervening walls.

+The proxies require
+some means for inferring said proxies.
+We could use a camera or microphone to enable proximity detection, but cameras and microphones are often deemed as too intrusive.
+For Sandbox Reachable Services we rely on EM emissions that are normally generated by mobile devices in order to enable communications without requiring the mobile device to join the same network as the media device.

 ## Terminology